onflow/flow-go/docs/streams/sealing.md

 A chainable "Block Seal" is defined by the following requirements in respect to its "Execution Receipt":
   - Its "Previous Execution Receipt" matches the latest sealed block's "Execution Receipt".
-  - It's block's "Previous Block Hash" matches the latest sealed block's "Block Hash".
+  - Its block's "Previous Block Hash" matches the latest sealed block's "Block Hash".
   - It's "Start state" matches the latest sealed block's "End state".